ElleAshby/ReadMe/README.md

 <br />

-**The creative computing community is becoming aware on the importance of pooling resources with the emergence of open sourcing.
-Developing at a rapid pace, this idea of open sourcing is not a new one, it is clear through other communities that this collaboration is key to changing and evolving.
+**Developing at a rapid pace, the creative computing community is becoming aware on the importance of pooling resources with the emergence of open sourcing.
+However, this concept is not a new one, it is clear through other communities that this collaboration is key to evolving a network.
-<br /> Stripping back and exposing the working systems behind the sleek and polished surface design can be found in the physical world.
-It can be compared to the culinary industry, producing a meal (app) but sharing the recipe (coding) and being transparent about your process.**
+<br /> Exposing the working systems behind the sleek and polished surface design can also be found in the physical world.
+The culinary industry is an example of this, producing a meal (app) but sharing the recipe (coding) and being transparent about your process.**

 <br />
 <br />